der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Returns:
 |Type|Description|
 |-|-
-[KeywordBuilder](./KeywordBuilder)|A new keyword builder associated with this ad group that is used to construct a new keyword.
+[KeywordBuilder](./KeywordBuilder)|New keyword builder associated with this ad group that is used to construct a new keyword.